laura-shehadi/laura-shehadi/README.md

 ---

-> ⚠️ These projects were created for academic and/or purposes.
-Please do not reuse or copy any code.
+> ⚠️ Code for academic projects is not publicly viewable due to course policies.

-> 🚫 Code is not publicly viewable due to academic policy.
+To request access for viewing purposes only, contact me at laura.shehadi27@gmail.com.
-To request access, please contact me at laura.shehadi27@gmail.com.
+These projects were created for academic and/or creative purposes.
+Please do not reuse or copy any code